Welcome to the Gardener’s Page!

 Moles are small mammals up to 6 inches in length.
 They have cylindrical bodies, a long pointed snout, small rear appendages, large, strong front paws just made for digging, little eyes (just used to detect light and darkness), and a short stout tail (used to detect obstacles when backing through a tunnel).

 Using Natural Guard’s Humic Acid in the Lawn or Garden

-You have heard us shout about the benefits of adding Natural Guard HuMic (formerly known as “Soil Conditioner”) to your lawn fertilizer program.
+You have heard us shout about the benefits of adding Natural Guard HuMic (formerly known as “Soil Activator”) to your lawn fertilizer program.
 HuMic contains a naturally mined mineral called leonardite that amends the soil and enhances the benefits of any fertilizer applications.